 Rhodes New Town has a pleasant beach at Elli, and the Aquarium is nearby.
 Lindos is the main excursion destination with its acropolis and beach.
 The valley of the butterflies (Petaloudes) is another popular trip in summer, and the ancient site of Kamiros is worth visiting for archaeology fans.

 Rhodes consistently rates among the best cruise port calls in the eastern Mediterranean, and it earns that reputation every time.
-The Old Town alone justifies a full day ashore, and Lindos adds another dimension if you have the time.
-Book your Lindos excursion early if that is your plan : they fill up fast on popular itineraries.
+The Old Town alone justifies a full day ashore, and Lindos adds another dimension if you have the time and a generous port window.
+Walk off the ship, turn left, and let the medieval walls take it from there.